eesuck1/eelib/README.md

 Since **ee** is header-only, you can also copy a single header (or a subset) into your project.

 > [!IMPORTANT]
-> Some headers depend on others, so make sure you copy all required files.
+> Some headers depend on others.
+Make sure you copy all required files.

 | Header                                                                          | Description                                                                                                                                                                                 | Dependencies                                                                                                                                                                                                                                        |
 |---------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|